KostaGav/KostaGav.github.io/research/index.md

 Müller, Johannes, Konstantin Gavras und Lisa Hehnke.
 2019. **Twitter Data on the #MeTwo Movement.** doi: 10.17605/OSF.IO/CV79Z

 ### Conference Papers

 Gavras, Konstantin.
+2020. **Politicizing Issues in Times of European Integration: A QTA Approach on Political Communication in an Ever Closer Union** Working paper being reviewed at the Online COMPTEXT Conference 2020, May 14.

+Gavras, Konstantin.
 2019. **The European Common Security and Defense Policy in Times of Public Attention - Linking Masses and Elites Through Multi-Dimensional Communication Flows** Working paper prepared for the EPOP Conference 2019, September 13 to 15, Glasgow.